InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     }
     ```

-    > These steps are not automated because each scene may want to do these differently.
+    > These steps are not automated because each scene may need to do these differently.
+    >
+    > Values such as `updateTimeDelta` are automatically calculated by the superclass.

+-

 #### Notes

+* **Xcode Templates:** To quickly create new files for common OK classes such as scenes and components, copy the files from the `Templates/Xcode` folder in the OK package to your `~/Library/Developer/Xcode/Templates/OctopusKit`.

 * Including the OctopusKit code in your main project provides the benefits of [Whole Module Optimization](https://swift.org/blog/whole-module-optimizations/), quicker modification and autocompletion, easier navigation etc.

 * You can give each of your projects a separate copy of the OctopusKit code to let you customize the engine to suit each specific project, or you can keep a single copy of the engine code and share it between projects (via git, or by dragging the OK package folder into your project *without* checking "**Copy items if needed**")

-* **Xcode Templates:** To quickly create new files for common OK classes such as scenes and components, copy the files from the `Templates/Xcode` folder in the OK package to your `~/Library/Developer/Xcode/Templates/OctopusKit`.

 * Currently, API documentation (i.e. for types/methods/properties) is only provided via extensive source-code comments, which can be viewed in Xcode's Quick Help.

-    > This guide provides an overview of the engine architecture, but there is no standalone reference for the API, as I don't have the time and energy to write that alongside developing the engine. (´･_･`)
+    > This guide provides a detailed overview of the engine architecture, but there is no standalone reference for the API, as I don't have the time and energy to write that alongside developing the engine. (´･_･`)
     >
     > The best way to learn may be to examine the engine source code.
 In the future I might make a demo game to serve as a comprehensive tutorial.